user00000001/Tesra/docs/specifications/cli_user_guide.md

 #### 1.1.5 RPC Server Parameters

 --disable-rpc
 The disable-rpc parameter is used to shut down the EPC server.
-The Ontology node starts the RPC server by default at startup.
+The Tesranode node starts the RPC server by default at startup.

 --rpcport
 The rpcport parameter specifies the port number to which the RPC server is bound.
 The default is 20336.